 Concerning the temperatures and chemical reactions of the fuel, the processes of combustion of an alternate engine and of a gas turbine, both fed with fuel oil or oil crude, are very similar.

-The temperatures in both combustion chambers are approximately of 2,000 șC.
+In both gas turbines and engines, the temperatures at the combustion chambers are approximately of 2,000 șC.

 The temperature at the engines exhaust valves is of 400-450șC and the one at the engines turbo-compressor inlet is between 500 and 600 șC.

 The temperature at the gas turbine inlet is 1,000-1,300 ºC and the exit temperature is between 450 and 600ºC.

 In regard of the corrosion / corrosion neutralization, the gas turbine blades would be the equivalent to the exhaust valves of an engine using heavy fuel oil since both of them are within the temperature range where the Vanadium or Sodium corrosive reactions take place.

 At the time of combustion, the SOLUBLE Magnesium carboxylates / Magnesium Organic salts of Fatty acids (molecules - trade secret) organic salts soluble in hydrocarbons react with Vanadium Oxides forming Magnesium Vanadates with high melting points (over 1,200șC), which are solid and non-corrosive at the gas turbine gases' internal temperature, carried away by the combustion gas stream without being deposited in the circuit.

 The V2O5 (Vanadium pentoxide) is neutralized obtaining alkaline-earth vanadates of high fusion point, at the same moment of combustion, which: